fineanmol/plant-tree/README.md

-🍀 Updated on Tue, 24 Jun 2025 06:25:33 GMT
+🌱 Updated on Tue, 24 Jun 2025 14:23:50 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "Truth can only be found in one place: the code."